 The Commons Commons : Or, The Middle-Ground, and a call for Monty Don

-A three acre middle ground between our homes emerges after several design choices, and in the context of APA and Willsboro Zoning.
+A five acre middle ground between our homes emerges after several design choices, and in the context of APA and Willsboro Zoning.
 In this scenario, there are homes on either side, the road backing to the east, the horse pasture backing to the west, the food farm to the south, and open ground to the north.
-What do we do with this three acres?
-(Note : Some current trees and perhaps a right-of-way reduce the working acreage below the full three acres.)
+What do we do with these four acres?
+(Note : Some current trees and perhaps a right-of-way reduce the working acreage below the full extent.)
 Monty Don's Longmeadow garden comes strongly to mind.
-A beautiful, human-scale mix of form and function, it can be the site for the trials garden and flower farm, a home for the sundry non-competitive but oh-so-lovely cultivars -- apples to quince -- that the production farm doesn't grow, a playing field, a campfire amphitheater, a pool, etc. While we can get pretty far into the vision with the plants themselves and some knack for grouping, Monty Don is an inspired human, and so we would be on the look-out for someone similarly captured and inspired.
+A beautiful, human-scale mix of form and function, a home for the sundry non-competitive but oh-so-lovely cultivars -- apples to quince -- that the production farm doesn't grow, a perennial flower farm, a playing field, a campfire amphitheater, a pool, etc. While we can get pretty far into the vision with the plants themselves and some knack for grouping, Monty Don is an inspired human, and so we would be on the look-out for someone similarly captured and inspired.

 Amenities.
 We can hold any number of assets or cooperatives fully or partially in-common.
 This is a matter of interest, group acceptance, and funds.
 Here is a start.